I’m a Black Woman with Endometriosis

-If you were to Google "endometriosis” even a few ago, resources and medical guidance would be limited at best.
+If you were to Google "endometriosis" back in 2021, resources and medical guidance would be limited at best.
 Although the condition is known as a "white woman's disease," endometriosis impacts the lives of just as many Black women.
 According to a 2019 study by the American Journal of Obstetrics and Gynecology, however, Black women are only about 40 percent as likely to be properly diagnosed.
 Even today, statistics for women of color with endometriosis are practically nonexistent due to the prejudices and racism that reverberate through the healthcare system.

 I was diagnosed with endometriosis—a painful inflammatory condition in which tissue usually found inside the uterus grows throughout the pelvic area—in September 2019.
-Like most of the one in 10 women with endometriosis, however, I’ve realized that I had been dealing with the disease for more than seven years
+Like most of the one in 10 women with endometriosis, however, I’ve realized that I had been dealing with the disease for more than seven years before being diagnosed.

 As a burgeoning journalist with more commentary than cents, I admittedly didn’t have the healthiest of diets back in 2014 when I first began experiencing symptoms of endometriosis.
 Manhattan’s pizza was an office staple and open bars at media events left me with a body in serious need of detoxing.
 Add on the stress of deadlines and the lingering trauma of being a Black woman in America and I’d mentally and physically worn myself out at just 22-years-old.

 I remember thinking I was having a bathroom emergency.
 The pain on my left side had grown so abruptly that I ended up leaving my internship only to lay in bed with gnawing pains into the wee hours of the morning.
 The next thing I knew, I was being rushed to the emergency room.